 I love that the story as it is relatable with the youth nowadays.
-It tackled a lot of aspects, like love, of course, rejection, and nowadays, everything depends on social media, striving for self-validation thru likes, reactions, shares and notifications and the Love Alarm App as confirmation of love.
+It tackled a lot of aspects, like love, of course, rejection, and nowadays, everything depends on social media, striving for self-validation thru likes, reactions, shares and notifications and the app as confirmation of love.
 I can’t wait for Season 2, to be honest.

-I have to say that now I understand why we were flooded with requests asking us to release a review about Love Alarm (Netflix).
+I have to say that now I understand why we were flooded with requests asking us to release a review about Love Alarm.
 I can still feel the atmosphere of the series while I’m writing this one!